 Pursue your dreams, never give up, work until you feel a sense of accomplishment, enjoy it for a moment, and keep building.
 Curtis Day, PE .”

 Wishing all of you health, wealth, and happiness in 2021.

 In this month’s article we answer many of our readers’ questions regarding the Fundamentals of Engineering (F.E) exam and what you are expected to do that day.

 The Fundamentals of Engineering (FE) exam is generally your first step in the process to becoming a professional licensed engineer (P.E.).
 It is designed for recent graduates and students who are close to finishing an undergraduate engineering degree from an EAC/ABET-accredited program.
 FE exam is a computer-based test (CBT) administered by the National Council of Examiners for Engineering and Surveying (NCEES).
 Last year about 3700 students took the FE-Civil Engineering exam and the passing rate was about 73%.

 When approaching the FE Exam for the first time, it’s natural to feel a bit overwhelmed.
-The best way to build your confidence is to prepare for the test and familiarize yourself with the FE Reference Handbook 10, the only official reference material for the computer-based FE exams.
-Review the latest version of the handbook prior to exam day.
+The best way to build your confidence is to prepare for the test and familiarize yourself with the FE Ref.
+Handbook 10, the only official reference material for the computer-based FE exams.
+Review the latest version of the handbook (currently v.10) prior to exam day.
 Most importantly, familiarize yourself with the charts, formulas, tables, and other reference information provided.
 An electronic version will be available onscreen during the actual exam.
 Printed copies will not be allowed in the exam room.